cloudmesh/cloudmesh-analytics/manual.md

 └── server.py
 ```

-1. Launch the server by running the command below
+1. Launch the server by running the following command

 ```
 > python ./server.py